-The OECD Working Party for the Safety of Novel Foods and Feeds
+The OECD Task Force for the Safety of Novel Foods and Feeds

-The OECD Working Party for the Safety of Novel Foods and Feeds (WP-SNFF) addresses aspects of the assessment of human food and animal feed derived from genetically engineered crops.
-Established in 1999 as a "task force", this body became an OECD working group in 1997 and then a working party in 2021.
-As with the WP-HROB, the main focus of WP-SNFF work is to ensure that the types of information used in risk/safety assessment, as well as the methods used to collect such information, are as similar as possible amongst countries.
-The approach is to compare transgenic crops and derived products with similar conventional ones that are already known and considered safe because of their history of safe use.
-Harmonised methods and the sharing of information are facilitated through the WP-SNFF's activities.
+The OECD Task Force for the Safety of Novel Foods and Feeds ("Task Force"), established in 1999, addresses aspects of the assessment of human food and animal feed derived from genetically engineered crops.
+As with the Working Group, the main focus of the Task Force work is to ensure that the types of information used in risk/safety assessment, as well as the methods to collect such information, are as similar as possible amongst countries.
+The approach is to compare transgenic crops and derived products with similar conventional ones that are already known and considered safe because of recognised experience in their use.
+Harmonised methods and the sharing of information are facilitated through the Task Force's activities.

-In a similar approach to the biosafety programme, the main outcome of the foods and feeds programme is the set of consensus documents on compositional considerations of new varieties of specific crops.
-The WP-SNFF documents compile a common base of scientific information on the major components of crop plants, such as key nutrients, anti-nutrients, toxicants, allergens and other constituents.
+Similarly to the biosafety programme, the main outcome of the foods and feeds programme is the set of consensus documents on compositional considerations of new varieties of specific crops.
+The Task Force documents compile a common base of scientific information on the major components of crop plants, such as key nutrients, toxicants, anti-nutrients and allergens.
 These documents constitute practical tools for regulators and risk/safety assessors dealing with these new varieties, with respect to foods and feeds.
-To date, 31 consensus documents have been published on major crops and on general considerations for facilitating harmonisation, including regular updates of the oldest issues.
-They constitute the Series on the Safety of Novel Foods and Feeds which is also available on the OECD's website (www.oecd.org/biotrack).
-A document on considerations for collaborative work on the safety assessment of foods and feeds derived from rDNA plants is under preparation.
+To date, 26 consensus documents have been published on major crops and on general considerations for facilitating harmonisation.
+They constitute the Series on the Safety of Novel Foods and Feeds which is also available on the OECD's website (www.oecd.org/env/ehs/biotrack).

-The full series of consensus documents developed by the WP-SNFF is also published in compendium documents.
-Volume 3 was issued in 2019 (covering 2015-19), Volume 2 and Volume 1 were issued in 2015 (covering 2002-14) (OECD, 2015b, 2015c, 2019).
+The full series of consensus documents developed by the Task Force was published in 2015 in two compendium documents, Volume 1 covering 2002-08 and Volume 2 covering 2009-14 (OECD, 2015b; 2015c).